ccpnmr/analysis/resources/referenceChemicalShifts/README.md

 # Reference ChemicalShifts file template documentation

-New reference chemicalShifts needs to be in a Json file.
+New reference chemicalShifts need to be in a JSON file.
-See Template for the general structure.
+See the Template for the general structure.

 ## Top Level:

 **title**: Mandatory.
 Str.
-A short one/two words title.
+A short one/two word title.
 This will appear in the GUI as an entry in ReferenceChemicalShifts selection widget(s)

 **comment**: Mandatory.
 Str.
 A brief explanation of what the file contains.
 This message will appear in the GUI tooltips for the selection widget(s)